DiazdeLeon/stock-analysis/README.md

 In the second part of the analysis, it will be addressed the importance of code refactoring.
 As an introduction, code refactoring is a way of restructuring and optimizing existing code without changing its external behavior.
 It is a way to improve the code quality.

 # 2. Results of stock analysis 2018 vs 2017

-The macro developed for the stock analysis has a year choose property, this means that the user can type the year of analysis as his/her convenience, in this case was 2017 and 2018.
+ The macro developed has property to choose the analysis year, this means that the user can type the year of analysis as his/her convenience, in this case was 2017 and 2018.

 *yearValue = InputBox("What year would you like to run the analysis on?")*

 *Worksheets("All Stocks Analysis").Activate*

 *range("A1").Value = "All Stocks (" + yearValue + ")"*

 Secondly the macro has a timer which shows the time elapsed.

-startTime = Timer
+*startTime = Timer*

-endTime = Timer
+*endTime = Timer*

-MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)
+*MsgBox "This code ran in " & (endTime - startTime) & " seconds for the year " & (yearValue)*

 The following pictures show comparison of the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.